adamjgrant/Kickstart-Tools/README.md

 # About

 Shortcuts for Kickstart extension development.
-In the past, cd-ing into all these different directories becomes painful.
+In the past, `cd`-ing into all these different directories becomes painful.
 This shell tool automatically detects the location of your themes and components, allowing you to run commands in their submodules or `cd` into them.

 # Shortcuts